 How Is Child Pornography Defined In Illinois?

-Child pornography is defined under Illinois law as any depiction, either by film, video or photo, of an individual under the age of 18 who is nude or engaged in a sex act or sexual conduct.
+Child pornography, under Illinois law, is any depiction, either by film, video, or photo, of an individual under 18 who is nude or engaged in a sex act or sexual conduct.
 It is illegal to produce and distribute child pornography.

-It depends on who starts the investigation.
-Generally, if it’s a federal agency that’s investigating the crime, they will decide whether or not they want to charge it as federal or state child pornography.
-Sometimes, based on the circumstances surrounding the offense, if a federal agency investigates somebody who’s never been arrested before and the facts and circumstances are relatively mild on the child pornography spectrum, then they’d turn that investigation over to state authorities and let them charge it in state court.
-However, large-scale child pornography production and distribution will typically go to federal court.
+In some cases, if a federal agency investigates somebody who has never been arrested before and the facts and circumstances are mild on the child pornography spectrum, they’d turn that case over to state authorities and let the state charge them in state court.

 In Illinois state court, all child pornography cases are felonies.
-The least serious offense is a class 3 felony, which carries three to five years in prison, but most state child pornography cases are either class 1 or class X non-probationable offenses.
+The least serious offense is a class 3 felony, which carries three to five years in prison.
+Still, most state child pornography cases are class 1 or class X non-probationable offenses.

 What Are Some Potential Defenses Used In Child Pornography Cases?

-Get your questions answered - Call now for FREE case evaluation (815) 290-9170.
+Get your questions answered - Call now for FREE case evaluation (708) 218-0947.